 New report: Winning the ecommerce content race

-A new Jellyfish report reveals the critical role of Performance Content in ecommerce.
-74% of brands audited were found to have sub-standard online content – putting their purchase funnels at risk.
+A new Jellyfish report reveals the critical role of Ecommerce Content online.
+74% of brands audited were found to have sub-standard on-site content – putting their purchase funnels at risk.

 Jellyfish, digital marketing partner to the world’s leading brands (i.e., Samsung, Uber, Nestle, Deckers, Spotify, and eBay), announced today the findings from their Winning the Ecommerce Content Race: A Jellyfish Insights Report.